AUAP/AP2017/all_miniex/mini_ex3/mini_ex3.md

 4) Create a readme file and upload to the same mini_ex3 directory.
 The readme file should address the followings:

 - Describe a bit about your throbber design (your concept and execution)
-- How may we use programming to reflect and inquiry digital (visual) culture?
+- How may we use programming to reflect and inquire digital (visual) culture?

 5) Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.